Arsen-Aghajanyan/Mad-Libs/README.md

 #  Mad Libs Story Generator

-A fun and interactive **Python Mad Libs Generator** that lets you create hilarious stories based on your own words — or pick a random story template for a surprise!
+A fun and interactive **Python Mad Libs Generator** that lets you create hilarious stories based on your own words.

 ---